sifive/freedom/README.md

 4. Check the option to use the sbt shell for build and import
 ![Project sbt setting](documentation/intellij-setup-04-import-project-source-and-sbt-settings.png)

-5. The IDE will open and tries to import the freedom package.
-This will fail because IntelliJ tries to build all submodules with the version of the individual build.sbt file.
+5. The IDE will open and try to import the freedom package.
+This will fail because IntelliJ builds all submodules with the version of the individual build.sbt file.
+We need to change that.
 Continue with the next step
 ![IDE window](documentation/intellij-setup-05-first-ide-start.png)

 6. Switch to the sbt shell and enter ++2.12.4
 ![IDE sbt shell window](documentation/intellij-setup-06-sbt-shell-version-setting.png)

 Done.
 IntelliJ now should be able to build the repository and show you code highlighting.
-You might need to hit reimport in the Build view which can be seen in step 5.
+You might need to hit reimport in the build view which can be seen in step 5.